chaseisabelle/phprom-example/README.md

 - `make upgrade` to upgrade composer dependencies
 - `make curl` to hit the `GET /metrics` endpoint
 - `make command` to run the symfony example command
+- `make forever` run the command in a forever loop

 ---
 ### containers